PD Greenwell reads cookbooks the way some people read novels. She enjoys food history, creating new recipes, and serving

 If you were to seek, you would find numerous recipes for the cheese, each of them, as it were, “authentic.”
 In general, all include sharp cheddar cheese and beer; most include garlic and Worcestershire sauce.
 A few involve the use of mayonnaise and heating of the dip, both of which I find shockingly heretical, frankly.
 It is your everlasting soul, however, and you are free to do as you see fit.

 This cheese is found at nearly every gathering be it a family reunion, Christmas or Thanksgiving dinner, game day (did I say “Go Cats”?), Derby parties.
 We all tend to feel tender allegiance to our own family recipe.
 Below, I’ve included two distinctly different recipes.
 The first is the recipe we use in our home.
-This recipe is based on the recipe in Marion Flexner’s “Out of Kentucky Kitchens” cookbook, a 1949 edition which is very precious to me.
+This recipe is based on the recipe in Marion Flexner’s “Out of Kentucky Kitchens” cookbook, a 1949 edition that is very precious to me.

 Here I am going to say something heretical, which explains why I can’t point my finger at those who use mayonnaise to make beer cheese: I am not completely convinced that Joe Allman “invented” this recipe.
 I know, “hush your mouth”!
 The reason I say this is because in Flexner’s introductory paragraph for the recipe included in this 1949 cookbook, it is said “In the days when free lunches were served in Kentucky saloons with every 5-cent glass of beer, we were told of a wonderful beer cheese that decked every bar.”
 Knowing this, I can’t help but doubt.
 I believe beer cheese was already “out there” in Kentucky bars and saloons (perhaps even in Indiana, Tennessee?!) and had been for quite a while.
 I think Allman simply did beer cheese better.

 You be the judge.
 I’m just going to have me a bite of this leftover holiday beer cheese, straight from the spoon.
 It’s just that good!